X-linked Lymphoproliferative Syndrome

 XLP type 1 is the most common type (about 60% of cases).
 It is caused by a mutation in the gene that encodes the signaling lymphocyte activation molecule (SLAM)–associated protein (SAP, also called the SH2 domain protein 1A [SH2D1A] or DSHP).
 Without SAP, lymphocytes proliferate unchecked in response to Epstein-Barr virus (EBV) infection, and natural killer (NK) cells do not function.

-XLP type 2 is clinically similar to type 1 and predisposes to hemophagocytic lymphohistiocytosis (HLH), an uncommon disorder that causes immunodeficiency in infants and young children.
+XLP type 2 is clinically similar to type 1 and predisposes to hemophagocytic lymphohistiocytosis, an uncommon disorder that causes immunodeficiency in infants and young children.
 XLP2 is caused by mutations in a gene that encodes the X-linked inhibitor of apoptosis protein (XIAP).

-The diagnosis of XLP should be considered in young males who have severe EBV infection, HLH, a suggestive family history, or other common manifestations.
+The diagnosis of X-linked lymphoproliferative syndrome should be considered in young males who have severe Epstein-Barr virus infection, hemophagocytic lymphohistiocytosis, a suggestive family history, or other common manifestations.

 Genetic testing is the gold standard test for confirming the diagnosis (before and after EBV infection and symptoms develop) as well as the carrier state.
 However, genetic testing can take weeks to complete, so other testing is done if the diagnosis must be made earlier (eg, flow cytometry to assess SH2D1A protein expression).